glitched-nx/nx-ovlloader/README.md

 # Notice:
-While it is not my intention to replace `nx-ovlloader`, I do want Ultrahand users to have an updated version that includes extra memory if they choose to utilize it for wallpapers.
+While it is not my intention to replace `nx-ovlloader`, I do want Ultrahand users to have an updated version that includes extra memory if they choose to utilize it.